Relfos/neo-debugger-tools/README.md

 The different inputs in this file will appear in the debugger when you execute the contract.

 Note that the "name" field here can be anything, it is just used to display in the debugger GUI.
+Optionally you can modify the inputs in the text box.

 ![Inputs Screenshot](images/inputs.png)